mrzzy/tiddlywiki-docker/README.md

 ```

 ## Storage
-Tiddlywiki will persist tiddlers from the Docker container inside the `/wiki/` directory
+Tiddlywiki will persist tiddlers from the Docker container inside the `/wiki` directory
-- Mount / Persist `\wiki` the preserve tiddlers across container restarts
+- Mount / Persist `/wiki` the preserve tiddlers across container restarts

 ## Configuration
 Configuration of the container is done via environment variables: